Foundations of a Good Swing Stance

 Next, how can you find a solid grip on your club?
 First, for a right-handed player, place the club in the fingers of your top (left) hand.
 Place the heel pad of your left hand on the top middle of the grip, and your thumb in the top right side.

 A common mistake is pointing the thumb straight down the top of the grip.
 Instead, the left thumb should go down the top right side.

 “When we put the right hand on, you’re going to again lay the club in your fingers.
 The lifeline of the right hand should hide the left thumb.
-When you look at the “V’s” formed with your thumb, they should head up toward your right shoulder,” she said.
+When you look at the “V’s” formed with your thumb, they should head up toward your right shoulder,” she says.